-The program regularly makes available on its website at www.TexasABLE.org financial information and operating data related to the program, notices of the occurrence of certain events, and material updates to the program, including changes to investment portfolios and the program manager, investment consultant, and other advisors.
+The program makes available on its website at www.texasABLE.org investment performance and other financial information related to the program and material updates to the program, including changes to investment portfolios or the program manager.
 All program documents and other information should be considered together in connection with investing in and contributing to the program.
 Hard copies of these documents are available by calling 844-4TX-ABLE (844-489-2253), or by submitting a request in writing to: